For students who are not continuing directly to the next level, today is their final lesson.

 Lesson 7 - Dragster

-For students who will not take two levels in a row today is their last lesson.
+For students who are not continuing directly to the next level, today is their final lesson.

 - 3